Alexsanchez-WP/Login-AWP_WordPress_Plugin/trunk/readme.txt

 == Upgrade Notice ==

 = 3.2.0 =
-This update removes the deletion feedback functionality while keeping the deactivation feedback system.
-We've also fixed an important issue with the feedback system when deactivating the plugin.
-The previous version could generate AJAX errors during feedback submission, which has been resolved.
+This update includes all improvements and fixes from version 3.1.0 and resolves an important issue with the feedback system when deactivating the plugin.
+The previous version could generate AJAX errors during feedback submission, which has been fixed.
+Additionally, this version enhances error handling for feedback submissions and improves data sanitization.
 We recommend all users update to this version.

-= 3.1.0 =
-This update adds a user feedback system for administrators and when deactivating the plugin.
-We've also fixed a JavaScript loading issue and improved compatibility with older PHP versions.
-We recommend all users update for a better experience.